 Mont Ventoux and the Lure mountains

-Provence highlands, rich in scents and flavours under France’s clearest sky
+Northern Provence’s wide-open highlands, rich in scents and flavours, under France’s clearest sky

 The shortest trail to climb Mont Ventoux